huplay/demo-gpt-java/README.md

 There is a `models` folder where all the ported models have a subfolder with a configuration file.
 I also added a document (`MODEL.md`) which contains the details how to download that model.

-For the details how to port a model see `MODELS.md` under the `models` folder.
+For the details how to port a model see the `README.md` under the `models` folder.

 ## Install ##